BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: The BoreaRL Environment and Framework

 \subsection{Training Paradigms and Multi-Objective Formulation}

-\paragraph{Site-specific vs.\ generalist settings:} Let $\phi\in\Phi$ denote a vector of episode-level site parameters (climate, soils, disturbance priors, etc.) that parameterize the transition kernel $P_\phi(s_{t+1}\mid s_t,a_t)$ and the vector reward $\mathbf{R}_\phi(s_t,a_t)=[R_{\text{carbon}},R_{\text{thaw}}]^\top$.
-In the \emph{site-specific} setting we fix $\phi=\phi_\star$ (deterministic weather seed, deterministic temperature noise, fixed initial states), so the agent optimizes a single MDP/POMDP.
+\paragraph{Site-specific vs.\ generalist settings:} Let $\phi\in\Phi$ denote a vector of episode-level site parameters that parameterize the transition kernel $P_\phi(s_{t+1}\mid s_t,a_t)$ and the vector reward $\mathbf{R}_\phi(s_t,a_t)=[R_{\text{carbon}},R_{\text{thaw}}]^\top$.
+In the \emph{site-specific} setting we fix $\phi=\phi_\star$, so the agent optimizes a single MDP/POMDP.
 In the \emph{generalist} setting we sample $\phi\sim\mathcal{D}_{\text{site}}$ at the start of each episode from a known distribution over sites and climates; optionally, a context vector $\psi(\phi)$ is appended to the observation (Table~\ref{tab:observation_space}).
 The resulting objective is a mixture-of-MDPs:

 where $P_\pi^\phi$ is the trajectory measure induced by $\pi$ and $P_\phi$.

 We write the user preference as $\lambda=(w_C,w_P)\in\Delta^1$ with $w_C\in[0,1]$ and $w_P=1-w_C$.
 Linear scalarization produces a scalar reward